Chechekhins/scParadise/docs/index.rst

 Welcome to scParadise documentation!
 ===================================

-`scParadise` is a fast, tunable, high-throughput automatic cell type annotation and modality prediction python framework.
+`scParadise` is a fast, tunable, high-throughput automatic cell type annotation and modality imputation python framework.

 `scParadise` includes three sets of tools: